alenogueira/gitTest/README.md

 # GIT Repo for test

-## This is a git repo just for training.
+This is a git repo just for training and it will be deleted after training :-)